 Who's Using ESP

 ESP has been fully implemented in Massachusetts.
-To date, automated reporting of notifiable diseases occurs from 4 clinical partners via ESP to MAVEN, the Massachusetts Department of Public Health's (MDPH) web-based integrated surveillance and case management system.
-Longitudinal reporting for chronic Hepatitis C, HIV, and Tuberculosis is currently in development, enabling MDPH to monitor the continuum of care of individuals with these infections.
-Atrius Health, Cambridge Health Alliance, Planned Parenthood of Massachusetts, and Fenway Health participate in notifiable disease case reporting.
+To date, automated reporting of notifiable diseases occurs from several clinical partners via ESP to MAVEN, the Massachusetts Department of Public Health's (MDPH) web-based integrated surveillance and case management system.
+Longitudinal reporting for chronic Hepatitis C, HIV, and Tuberculosis has been developed, enabling MDPH to monitor the continuum of care of individuals with these infections.
+Atrius Health, Cambridge Health Alliance, Planned Parenthood of Massachusetts, Fenway Health, Mass General Brigham, Boston Medical Center, Greater Lawrence Family Health Center, Whittier Street Health Center, Boston Healthcare for the Homeless, East Boston Neighborhood Health Center, Codman Square Health Center, DotHouse Health, Lynn Community Health Center, Family Health Center of Worcester and Baystate Health participate in notifiable disease case reporting.

 Past and current activities of MDPHnet include: